IntegratedSalad/LocalChat/design.md

 # Threading
 ## Boost threadpool
-Boost threadpool allows for the automatic thread management.
+boost::threadpool allows for the automatic thread management.
 ## Threads needed
 First should take care of registration and announce if it was succesful or not.
 It has to register the service with hostname, and wait for the daemon to reply.